 Celestia is powering the next level of rollups.
 Not only can devs launch rollups on Celestia with significantly higher transaction throughput, they also power Ethereum-based layer 2’s with data availability layers.

 - Raised over $50M from the biggest names you can think of.
 Be careful with supply inflation after listing.

 - Nick Smith, the Harmony co-founder, is Celestia’s COO.

-- Celestia’s token will be PoS and will have a similar fee burn mechanism as Ethereum’s EIP-1559, dare I say the highly-sought after buzzword that is.. deflationary?
+- Celestia’s token will be PoS and has a similar fee burn mechanism as Ethereum’s EIP-1559.
+Dare I say the highly-sought after buzzword that is.. deflationary?

 - Data availability is a huge bottleneck for rollups, Celestia fixes this.

-- Celestia empower anyone to launch a chain they have complete sovereignty over and are free to upgrade or fork as they see fit.
+- Celestia empowers anyone to launch a chain they have complete sovereignty over and are free to upgrade or fork as they see fit.

 Rollups are the future, and Celestia is making them faster and more secure.